Many Christians believe that the Genesis story of the Garden of Eden is a parable rather than a fact.

 So why does Romans 5:12 – the key verse supporting the doctrine of original sin – say that '... sin entered the world through one man [Adam] ...?'
 Why do Christians say that Adam was the first sinner?

 The biblical answer is found interwoven in the entire Romans 5:12-19 passage, which is the only portion of scripture that deals with this subject.
 That passage requires much more than a quick read.
-See 1.4.3 for study in detail.
+See the Bible study here on Romans 5.

-From that study in Romans 5 we learn that God's justice and judgment takes into account the kind of spiritual revelation a person has received.
+From the study in Romans 5, we learn that God's justice and judgment take into account the kind of spiritual revelation a person has received.
 People will be judged according to the light given to them, which varies from time to time, place to place, person to person.

 'And Adam was not deceived, but the woman being deceived, fell into transgression' (1 Timothy 2:13–14).
 Adam knew full well what he was doing.
 Eve was confused.

 Adam was the first person who had a personal encounter with God ... received an unmistakably clear rule (law) directly from God ... and deliberately chose to defy God by trying to become his own god.
 That crossed the line, beyond ordinary misdeeds and misunderstandings.